wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.

+= 1.1.31 =
+* Bug Fix - Ajax fix for some servers that interpret the HTTPS SERVER var differently.
+* Addition - User roles are now available!!
+* Addition - New pricing levels based on user roles are available!!
+* Additional Admin Improvements.
 = 1.1.30 =
 * Addition - Admin Setup Wizard Now Available!
 Implemented to help users with the complete setup of the store in a step by step process with smart error checking.
 * Bug Fix - Admin bug fixes